Chiral SO(4) spin-valley density wave and degenerate topological superconductivity in magic-angle-twisted bilayer-graphene: Chiral SO(4)-DW and degenerate SC at

-The relation between the SO(4) and the SU(2)$_K\times$SU(2)$_{K^\prime}$ symmetries, and the consequent degeneracy between the SDW and CDW orders have been clarified in Refs.~\cite{LiangFu,VishwanathYou} previously.
+The relation between the SO(4) and the SU(2)$_K\times$SU(2)$_{K^\prime}$ symmetries, and the consequent degeneracy between the SDW and VDW orders have been clarified in Refs.~\cite{LiangFu,VishwanathYou} previously.
 However, the role of the degeneracy among the symmetry-related wave vectors is first thoroughly investigated here.
-In this work, we reveal that the combination of the two aspects will bring about the TRS-breaking chiral SO(4) spin-charge DW state with intriguing properties, whose energy is reasonably lower than that of the 3Q-CDW state proposed in Ref.~\cite{LiangFu}.
+In this work, we reveal that the combination of the two aspects will bring about the TRS-breaking chiral SO(4) spin-valley DW state with intriguing properties, whose energy is reasonably lower than that of the 3Q-VDW state proposed in Ref.~\cite{LiangFu}.
 Further more, our results are more different from those in Refs.~\cite{LiangFu,VishwanathYou} for the cases of $J_H\ne 0$ (which will be studied in the next section).
-Briefly, both Refs. \cite{LiangFu} and \cite{VishwanathYou} take the viewpoint that since the SDW and CDW are degenerate at $J_H=0$, one naturally conjectures that for $J_H>0$ ($J_H<0$) the CDW (SDW) will beat the other order.
-However, it's pointed out here that such degeneracy is only tenable at the critical point $U=U_c^{(c)}=U_c^{(s)}$.
-For general and realistic situation with $U>U_c^{(c)}=U_c^{(s)}$, the wave-vector degeneracy dictates that the non-coplanar chiral SDW beats the CDW by a finite energy difference, which cannot be compensated by the energy caused by an infinitesimal $J_H\ne 0$ term (the realistic $J_H$ in the MA-TBG is two orders of magnitude lower than $U$ \cite{JYLee} and can be viewed as infinitesimal).
-Therefore, it's more reasonable to conjecture that the SDW order parameter will always be nonzero for all tiny $J_H$, irrespective of its sign.
-Actually, the tiny $J_H$ term should be viewed as a perturbation to the chiral SO(4) spin-charge DW ground state which hosts three mutually perpendicular 4-component vectorial order parameters, whose orientations are pinned down by this perturbation.
-As a result, for $J_H\rightarrow0^{-}$ we get pure chiral SDW, while for $J_H\rightarrow0^{+}$ we get a DW state with one CDW component mixed with two SDW components, instead of the pure CDW suggested by Refs.~\cite{LiangFu,VishwanathYou}.
+Briefly, both Refs. \cite{LiangFu} and \cite{VishwanathYou} take the viewpoint that since the SDW and VDW are degenerate at $J_H=0$, one naturally conjectures that for $J_H>0$ ($J_H<0$) the VDW (SDW) will beat the other order.
+However, {it is} pointed out here that the SDW and VDW generally can be mixed.
+For $J_H=0$, they are mixed into the chiral SO(4) DW, whose three mutually perpendicular vectorial order parameters can be globally arbitrarily rotated in the $\mathbb{R}^4$ space, forming a degenerate-ground-state set.
+Then the realistic tiny SU(2)$_K\times$SU(2)$_{K^\prime}$-symmetry-breaking $J_H$ term acts as a perturbation upon this degenerate-ground-state set, whose consequence is to select in this set its favorite states with special polarization directions of the three mutually perpendicular vectorial DW order parameters.
+As a result, for $J_H\rightarrow0^{-}$ we get pure chiral SDW, while for $J_H\rightarrow0^{+}$ we get a nematic DW state with one stripy VDW component mixed with two SDW components, instead of the pure isotropic VDW suggested by Refs.~\cite{LiangFu,VishwanathYou}.
 More details of these results will be presented in the next section.